-A simple card program with a basic setup can be launched in a minimum of 12-16 weeks.
-Most programs take longer.
-Timelines are subject to full project scoping; timelines for some components may be dependent on third parties, such as card manufacturers, issuers and schemes.
+The figure below provides an overview of the stages in a project and the responsibilities of the parties involved.
+Timescales are subject to full project scoping; timescales for some components may be dependent on third parties, such as card manufacturers, issuers and schemes.